 They give their services, their sleep, and their time, which often results in a financial loss.
-In return they receive no recompense for it and are often razzed.
-Depew has the youngest, best and most active volunteer fire department in this end of the state.
+In return, they receive no recompense for it and are often razzed.
+Depew has the youngest, best, and most active volunteer fire department at this end of the state.
 The least you can do is afford them trucks on which they can ride safely as they take enough risks at fires as it is.

 The reason why this truck is in worse shape than that of Hose Company Number Four is that has answered at least eight times as many alarms as the north side truck and in most cases has carried more men.

 Do the right thing by the boys.
 Vote in favor of the proposition for the two new hose trucks at the special election.
 Show them that you “will entrust new equipment to them and they are bound to do better work.”
 They have always done the best, with the equipment furnished.
 Help them continue to do better work by voting “YES” for the proposition.

 With the arguments presented, the proposition was received in a positive manner by the taxpayers and on September 20th, bonds were ordered to be issued to cover the purchase of two fire engines.
 On November 1st, the village clerk was directed to advertise for bids for two pieces of fire apparatus at a price not to exceed $10,000.

 Bids were requested per specifications to be received on November 15, 1926.
 Bids were received from the American LaFrance Fire Engine Company Inc., Brost Brothers, Childs Motor Fire Apparatus, The White Company, and Peter Pirsch and Sons Company.